GeorgeHernandez/GeorgeHernandez/Opinions.md

             - [Nestlé Doesn't Think Water Is A Human Right - Bill Burr @ Conan (2015)](https://www.youtube.com/watch?v=w_pb6r8VNWk)
             - [Is Water a Human Right?
 C-Suite Insights With Nestlé Chairman Peter Brabeck](https://www.youtube.com/watch?v=_GFjtiasm5w)
             - [The Evil Business of Nestlé](https://www.youtube.com/watch?v=MoKLovtnbGY)
         - Some items are too expensive, i.e. not socialized, or have an artifical supply/demand scenario.
+Profiteering in these areas is entrenched in America.
             - The Military and police.
 Yes, the money per person in these areas should be high but their budgets are too large.
             - Healthcare and prescription drugs.
 Too many interventions with questionable research and const-benefits ratios.
 U.S. healthcare is the most expenseive but we don't have the best outcomes.
             - Education, Scientific Journals